 - Happy Good Friday!
 May God turn this Good Friday into a blissful beginning of your life.
 May God fill your life with goodness on this holy day.

-- I hope our savior bless you always and you give him the most superior place in your heart.
+- I hope our savior blesses you always and you give him the most superior place in your heart.
 Have a holy Good Friday with your dear ones.

 - May this day bring blessing in your house as you continue to grow in Christ.
 As it is said take part in His suffering and He will embrace you in His glory.